Home Compare IMCD.AS vs RPM

 Both rank well on valuation, but RPM International Inc. still holds a clear edge.

-RPM International Inc. sits in the stronger part of the group on profitability, while IMCD N.V. is closer to mid-pack.
+RPM International Inc. sits in the stronger part of the group on growth, while IMCD N.V. is closer to mid-pack.

 Valuation — Dominant Gap